mvbasov/OMN/app/src/main/assets/md/default/Help_legacy.md

 ``` markdown
 ![Image alternateve name](../img/Image.jpg)
 ```
-In this case you need to put image file to `/storage/emulated/0/Android/data/net.basov.omn.b/files/img/Image.jpg` but I don't know convenient way to do this and don't treat this feature as supported for this programm.
+In this case you need to put image file to [[data directory]]()`/img/Image.jpg` but I don't know convenient way to do this and don't treat this feature as supported for this programm.
 Images need too be not upper then /storage/emulated/0/Android/data/net.basov.omn.b/files/ directory because this application has only permission to read files only from thos directory and below.

 - - -